mitric-lab/programming_theochem/src/psets/pset_03.md

 &nbsp;

-The orbital contributions can be better organised in a matrix, the so called transition density matrix $\bm{T^{n}}$, with $n$ being the excited state number.
+The orbital contributions can be better organised in a matrix, the so-called transition density matrix $\bm{T^{n}}$, with $n$ being the excited state number.
 Let $i$ denote the index of the occupied orbitals and $a$ the index of the virtual orbitals.
 The matrix element $T^{n}_ {ia}$ is the coefficient of the